raul-izquierdo/english/sources/vocabulary/Doing Activities/$ At Work.md

 ofrecerse a (hacer algo)
     = offer TO `Jack offered to buy Amy a new book` - `I offered to help him with the project`

 asumir/aceptar una tarea/responsabilidad
     = take on `She took on the organization of the event` - `I took on the responsibility of managing the project`

+asumir responsabilidades = take responsibility for
+    = Tienes que asumir la responsabilidad de tus acciones : `You need to take responsibility for your actions`

+asumir un papel = take on a role `He took on the role of project manager`

 hacerse cargo de
     = take charge of `I will take charge of the project` - `He took charge of the team`